brendan-rctc-teach/pset0-hello/README.md

 ## Directions
 Let's write our first program!
 Here's what you should do:

-1. Execute `code hello.c`
+Step 1.
+Execute `code hello.c`
 to create a new file called hello.c, which should open automatically in your codespace’s text editor.
 As soon as you save the file with command-S (on macOS) or control-S (on Windows), it should also appear in your codespace’s explorer.

-2. Proceed to write your first program by typing precisely these lines into hello.c:
+Step 2.
+Proceed to write your first program by typing precisely these lines into hello.c:

 ```
 #include <stdio.h>